Benohene/pb_majestic_cloding/README.md

 ## Features

 ### Home Page
-The Homepage is the landing page o fthe site which welcomes the user with an overview of the website.
-It consist of the Navbar, Shop now button and Footer
+The Homepage is the landing page of the site which welcomes the user with an overview of the website.
+It consists of the Navbar, Shop Now button and Footer

 ![features](docs/features_images/home.jpg)